mike-kaufman/async-context-definition/Async-Context-Definitions.md

 The other core metadata we track split it into two classes `standard` and `detailed`.
-The `standard` data is intended to include information that is nearly universally useful and low cost to gather while the `detailed` class is for less universaly relevant data or data that is expensive to capture.
+The `standard` data is intended to include information that is nearly universally useful and low cost to gather while the `detailed` class is for less universally relevant data, while the `expensive` class is for data that is expensive to capture.
  * Standard:
    - Source/Line info for applicable events.
    - **TODO** other info?
  * Detailed:
+   - **TODO** other info?
+ * Expensive:
    - Callstack info the applicable events.
    - **TODO** other info?